The Outlaw Josey Wales: Production

-The Outlaw Josey Wales was inspired by a 1972 novel by supposedly-Cherokee writer Forrest Carter, alias of former KKK Leader and segregationist speech writer of George Wallace, Asa Earl Carter, an identity that would be exposed in part due to the success of the film, and was originally titled The Rebel Outlaw: Josey Wales and later retitled Gone to Texas.
-The script was worked on by Sonia Chernus and producer Robert Daley at Malpaso, and Eastwood himself paid some of the money to obtain the screen rights.
+The Outlaw Josey Wales was inspired by a 1972 novel by supposedly Cherokee writer Forrest Carter, alias of former KKK leader and segregationist speech writer of George Wallace, Asa Earl Carter, an identity that was exposed in part due to the success of the film, and was originally titled The Rebel Outlaw: Josey Wales and later retitled Gone to Texas.
+The script was worked on by Sonia Chernus and producer Robert Daley at Malpaso, and Clint Eastwood himself paid some of the money to obtain the screen rights.
 Michael Cimino and Philip Kaufman later oversaw the writing of the script, aiding Chernus.
-Kaufman wanted the film to stay as close to the novel as possible in style and retained many of the mannerisms in Wales's character which Eastwood would display on screen, such as his distinctive lingo with words like "reckon", "hoss" (instead of "horse"), and "ye" (instead of "you") and spitting tobacco juice on animals and victims.
-The characters of Wales, the Cherokee chief, Navajo woman, and the old settler woman and her daughter all appeared in the novel.
+Kaufman wanted the film to stay as close to the novel as possible in style and retained many of the mannerisms in Josey Wales' character that Eastwood displayed on screen, such as his distinctive diction with words like "reckon", "hoss" (instead of "horse"), and "ye" (instead of "you"), and spitting tobacco juice on animals and victims.
+The characters of Wales, the Cherokee chief Lone Watie, Navajo woman Little Moonlight, and the old settler woman Sarah Turner and her granddaughter Laura Lee all appeared in the novel.
 On the other hand, Kaufman was less happy with the novel's political stance; he felt that it had been "written by a crude fascist" and that "the man's hatred of government was insane".
-He also felt that that element of the script needed to be severely toned down, but, he later said, "Clint didn't, and it was his film".
+He also felt that element of the script needed to be severely toned down, but he later said, "Clint didn't, and it was his film".
 Kaufman was later fired by Eastwood, who took over the film's direction himself.

-Cinematographer Bruce Surtees, James Fargo, and Fritz Manes scouted for locations and eventually found sites in Utah, Arizona, Wyoming, and Oroville, California even before they saw the final script.
+Cinematographer Bruce Surtees, James Fargo, and Fritz Manes scouted for locations and eventually found sites in Page, Arizona, Tucson, Arizona, Kanab, Utah, and Oroville, California even before they saw the final script.
 The movie was shot in DeLuxe Color and Panavision.
-Kaufman cast Chief Dan George, who had been nominated for an Academy Award for Supporting Actor in Little Big Man, as the old Cherokee Lone Watie.
-Sondra Locke, also a previous Academy Award nominee, was cast by Eastwood against Kaufman's wishes as Laura Lee, the granddaughter of the old settler woman; at 32 she was a decade older than the character.
-This marked the beginning of a professional and domestic relationship between Eastwood and Locke that would span six films and last into the late 1980s.
+Kaufman cast Chief Dan George, who had been nominated for an Academy Award for Best Supporting Actor in Little Big Man, as the old Cherokee Lone Watie.
+Sondra Locke, also a previous Academy Award nominee, was cast by Eastwood against Kaufman's wishes as Laura Lee, the granddaughter of the old settler woman Sarah (Paula Trueman); at 32, she was a decade older than the character.
+This marked the beginning of a professional and domestic relationship between Eastwood and Locke that spanned six films and lasted into the late 1980s.
 Ferris Webster was hired as the film's editor and Jerry Fielding as composer.